andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

   <figcaption class="figure-caption">You be the judge.</figcaption>
 </figure>

+What cannot be debated, however, is the brilliance on display inside the museum.
+With installations spanning 6 of the museum's floors (the others are used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

 Oslo as Culture
 * Munch
 * Opera house
 * Library
 * Nationaltheateret
+* Technology museum

 <h4 class="article-subheader">Oslo as Gastronomy</h4>
 * Himkok